tjthejuggler/tail/wallpaper_slideshow/README.md

 - **System Tray Integration**: Control the slideshow from the system tray and take notes on wallpapers
 - **Wallpaper Notes**: Associate notes with wallpapers for easy reference
 - **Wallpaper History**: View and restore previously shown wallpapers
+- **Tabbed Interface**: Access history, notes, and settings in a single window

 ## Getting Started